rstacruz/halla/README.md

 ## Config

 Create a file called `~/.hallarc`.
-Add as many Slack teams here, as well as any arbitrary URL.
+You may add as many Slack teams here, as well as any arbitrary URLs.

 ```dosini
 [services.myteam]